JamesAmato/cmb-ml/README.md

 ![CMB Radiation Example](assets/cmb.png)

 The Cosmic Microwave Background radiation (CMB) signal is one of the cornerstones upon which modern cosmologists understand the universe.
-The signal is measured at different microwave frequencies - similar to how humans detect three different colors of light.
-Other natural phenomena either emit microwave signals or change the CMB signal itself.
-Thus, the signal must be separated out from these other contaminants.
+The signal must be separated out from these other natural phenomena which either emit microwave signals or change the CMB signal itself.
 Modern machine learning and computer vision algorithms are seemingly perfect for the task, but generation of the data is cumbersome and no standard public datasets are available.
 Models and algorithms created for the task are seldom compared outside the largest collaborations.

-The CMB-ML dataset bridges these gaps.
+The CMB-ML dataset bridges the gap between astrophysics and machine learning.
 It handles simulation, modeling, and analysis.

-Hydra is used to manage manage a pipeline so that coherent configurations are applied consistently.
-It uses the PySM3 simulation library in conjunction with CAMB, astropy, and Healpy to handle much of the astrophysics.
+Several tools enable this work.
+[Hydra](https://hydra.cc/) is used to manage manage a pipeline so that coherent configurations are applied consistently.
+It uses the [PySM3](https://pysm3.readthedocs.io/en/latest/) simulation library in conjunction with [CAMB](https://camb.info/), [astropy](https://www.astropy.org/), and [Healpy](https://healpy.readthedocs.io/en/latest/) to handle much of the astrophysics.
 Two baselines are implemented, with more to follow.
-One baseline comes from astrophysics: PyILC's implementation of the CNILC method.
-The other baseline uses machine learning: CMBNNCS's UNet8.
+One baseline comes from astrophysics: [PyILC](https://github.com/jcolinhill/pyilc)'s implementation of the CNILC method.
+The other baseline uses machine learning: [CMBNNCS](https://github.com/Guo-Jian-Wang/cmbnncs)'s UNet8.
 The analysis portion of the pipeline first puts predictions into a consistent form, then generates summary statistics, and finally compares between models' performances.

 ## Simulation